 Well, having grown up with four sisters and a smart as hell Mother, I do just about whatever any woman tells me.
-And, as Treasa’s suggestions are multiplied by the power of ten, I called for a stinkin’ appointment.
+And, as Treasa’s suggestions are multiplied by the power of ten thousand or so, I called for a stinkin’ appointment.

-Yet, someone at the doctor’s office decided I must hit the local hospital’s emergency room, like… immediately.
+Yet, upon hearing my symptoms, someone at the doctor’s office decided I must hit the local hospital’s emergency room, like… immediately.

 At he hospital I was rushed through a bunch of tests, (meaning it took hours of waiting for a few minutes of actual testing).

-I was also feed copious amounts of dope from bags on chrome poles and was generally irritated by seemingly random pokings and proddings by a gaggle of people dressed in powder blue clothing.
+I was also feed copious amounts of dope from bags hanging from chrome poles and was generally irritated by seemingly random pokings and proddings by a gaggle of people dressed in powder blue clothing.